 Some of the scenic drives in the Banff National Park are

-- Lake Louise – Drive from Banff to Lake Louise (via Bow Valley Parkway) is a real treat to the eye.
+- Lake Louise – As highlighted above, the drive from Banff to Lake Louise (via Bow Valley Parkway) is a real treat to the eye.
 Look out for wildlife and amazing mountain views.
-But drive slow and stay alert.
+But drive slow and stay alert

 - Lake Minnewanka – Another beautiful route, where you can sight wildlife as well.
-Watch for road and weather warnings, as some portions of the route could be closed in severe snowfall.
+Watch for road and weather warnings, as some portions of the route could be closed during severe snowfall

 - Lake Vermillion – Great drive option to view those sunrises and sunsets with the Mount Rundle backdrop

 Banff is home to a wide variety of wild animals and birds.
-Most common animals include coyotes, grizzly bears, elk, deer, bighorn sheep, moose, etc.
+The most common animals include coyotes, grizzly bears, elk, deer, bighorn sheep, moose, etc.

-There is a list of areas where wildlife in Banff National Park are commonly found –
+There is a list of areas where wildlife in Banff National Park is commonly found –

 - Banff Town – In and around parks and river beds, you might find elks and mule deer

-- Lake Minnewanka or Minnewanka loop trail – Find Bighorn sheep, elks, wolves (sometimes) here
+- Lake Minnewanka or Minnewanka loop trail – Find Bighorn sheep, elks, and wolves (sometimes) here

-- Sulphur Mountain Area (hike or gondola) – Bighorn sheep is commonly spotted by the gondola parking area, route to Gondola or hiking trails
+- Sulphur Mountain Area (hike or gondola) – Bighorn sheep are commonly spotted by the gondola parking area, route to Gondola, or hiking trails

 - Banff to Canmore Road – You can find bighorn sheep, elk, coyotes, bears, wolves, horses